 Unit 1 – The Physical Environment

-This unit takes an in-depth look at our natural planet and helps us to understand events in the UK and around the world; topics include
+This unit takes an in-depth look at our natural planet and helps us to understand naturally occurring events in the UK and around the world; topics include;

-UK landscapes focusing in more depth on Rivers and Coasts.
-Here we look at the key processes that form these environments, the characteristics of these environments and how they can be managed.
+UK landscapes, Rivers and Coasts- Here we look at the key processes that form these environments, the characteristics of these environments and how they can be managed.

-Weather and Climate- here we will look at hurricanes and droughts; how they are formed, their impacts and responses, and how these can vary dependent on development levels.
+Weather and Climate- here we will look at hurricanes and droughts; how they are formed, their impacts and responses, and how these can vary depending on development levels.

 Unit 2 – The Human Environment